NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1e_wildfire_change_detection.md

   var imageDisplay = imageId.updateMask(imageId.gte(0.0000));
   Map.addLayer(imageDisplay, {min:pct02, max:pct98}, fileName, 0)
-// print(image)
 }

-// call the addSingleBandImage function to add CHM layers to map
+// Call the addSingleBandImage function to add CHM layers to map
-// you could also add all DEM images (DSM/DTM/CHM) but for now let's just add CHM CHMimages.evaluate(function(CHMimages) {
+// You could also add all DEM images (DSM/DTM/CHM) but for now let's just add CHM chm_col.evaluate(function(chm_col) {
-  CHMimages.features.map(addSingleBandImage);
+  chm_col.features.map(addSingleBandImage);
 })

-// Center the map on SRER and set zoom level Map.setCenter(-110.83549, 31.91068, 11);
+// Center the map on GRSM and set zoom level to 12 Map.setCenter(-83.5, 35.6, 12);
+})
 ```

-Now that you've read in these two datasets over all the years, we encourage you to explore the different layers and see if you notice any patterns!
+Now that you've read in these two datasets (SDR and CHM) over all the years of available data, we encourage you to explore the different layers and see what you notice!

 ## Creating CHM Difference Layers